Jerod Mixon

-Jerod Mixon (born May 24, 1981) is an American actor, comedian, producer and writer.
-He is best known for portraying Weensie in Old School.
+Jerod Mixon (born May 24, 1981) is an American actor, comedian, producer, and writer.
+He is known for portraying Weensie in Old School.
 He is the older brother of actor Jamal Mixon.
 He also produced and starred in the comedy rap film White T.

 Career

-Mixon distinguished himself as an actor in his role as Shonté Jr. Baileygates, son of Jim Carrey's lead character, in Me, Myself & Irene.
+Mixon distinguished himself as an actor in his role as Shonté Jr. Baileygates, son of Jim Carrey's lead character in Me, Myself & Irene.
 Mixon also had a prominent role in the 2002 film The New Guy.
 He also played a small part in an episode of Scrubs as an obese patient named Herbert in an episode named "My New Suit".
-He is also best known as the voice of Theo on Maya & Miguel.
+He was also the voice of Theo on Maya & Miguel and had a small nonverbal role in the first episode of It's Always Sunny In Philadelphia Season 12.